-4. “Classify the colours in a*b* space using K-Means Clustering”: this approach treats each region as having a location in space and partitions them into a k number group of data (clusters) using the Euclidean distance metric.
-In this way, the objects within each cluster are as close to each other as possible, and as far from objects in other clusters as possible (Fig. 1-d).
-In that step is required to specify the number of k clusters to be partitioned and the number of times to repeat clustering using new initial cluster centroid positions.
-In particular, the number of clusters is initially a user-specified parameter according to the number of clusters desired (in our case four k clusters for partitioning the image in the four colour classes as mentioned before).
-Then, each pixel is assigned to a centroid of each classes and the assignment is repeated until the intra-cluster variance is minimised and no points changes clusters.
+4. ‘Classify the colours in the a*b* space using K-means clustering’: this approach assumes each region has a location in space and partitions them into a K-number group of data (clusters) using the Euclidean distance metric.
+In this way, the objects within each cluster are as close to each other as possible and as far from objects in other clusters as possible (Fig. 1-d).
+In this step, it is necessary to specify the number of K clusters to be partitioned and the number of times clustering using a new initial cluster centroid position should be repeated.
+In particular, the number of clusters is initially a user-specified parameter according to the number of clusters desired (in this case, four K clusters to partition the image into the four colour classes, as mentioned previously).
+Then, each pixel is assigned to a centroid for each class, and this is repeated until the intra-cluster variance is minimised and no points change cluster.

-5. “Pixel labelling”: to label every pixel in the image using index corresponding to a cluster for every object in input (Fig. 2).
+5. ‘Pixel labelling’: labelling every pixel in the image using the index corresponding to a cluster for every input object (Fig. 2).

-6. “Create segmented images”: to separate objects using pixels label.
+6. ‘Create segmented images’: separate objects using pixel labels.

-7. “Calculate area”: to estimate da area in pixels of the objects in the k clusters.
+7. ‘Calculate area’: estimate the area in pixels of the objects in the K clusters.

-8. “Save segmented images”: to save and show the images segmented by means of the colours.
+8. ‘Save segmented images’: save and show the images segmented by means of the colours.

-A scheme of the implemented algorithm is shown in Fig. 3.
+A scheme of the implemented algorithm is shown in Figure 3.

 Subject population